 VSourceOpenCv C++ lib.
 Video capture and video source control based on OpenCV

-VSourceOpenCv C++ library version 1.1.1 provides video capture and video source control function based on OpenCV.
+VSourceOpenCv C++ library version 2.0.4 provides video capture based on OpenCV library (version >=4.5).

-LICENSE: We sell source code of this library as is, without future updates and technical support according to perpetual non-exclusive royalty-free license.
+We sell source code of this library as is, without future updates and technical support according to perpetual non-exclusive license.
 You pay once and can use this library in your software and hardware products without limits.
-Please read the license agreement before purchasing: DOWNLOAD LICENSE.
+Please read the license agreement before purchasing: LICENSE.
 You can buy technical support service for this product.

 Purchase options